 OpenSSL for Microsoft Windows

-When we build and ship FireDaemon Fusion and FireDaemon Inspektor we try to ensure it contains the most recent version of OpenSSL.
-We thought it would be useful to make our OpenSSL Binary Distribution available for you to download and use in a standalone fashion or in your own software projects.
+When we build and ship Certify One and FireDaemon Fusion we try to ensure it contains the most recent version of OpenSSL.
+We thought it would be useful to make our OpenSSL Binary Distribution available for you to download and use in a standalone fashion or in your own software projects for free.

 - OpenSSL Documentation

-Pre-compiled 64-bit (x64) and 32-bit (x86) 1.1.1 executables and libraries for Microsoft Windows Operating Systems with a dependency on the Microsoft Visual Studio 2015-2019 runtime.
-The distribution may be used standalone or integrated into any Windows application.
-The distribution's EXE and DLL files are digitally signed 'FireDaemon Technologies Limited'.
+Pre-compiled executables and libraries for Microsoft Windows Operating Systems.
+The distributions can be used standalone or integrated into any Windows application.
+The distribution's EXE and DLL files are digitally signed with our Digicert EV Code Signing certificate 'FireDaemon Technologies Limited'.
+The distributions depend on the Microsoft Visual Studio runtime which is included in the ZIP file.

-- Download the FireDaemon OpenSSL Binary Distribution ZIP file via the link in the third column above.
-Unpack the contents of the ZIP file into your directory of choice (e.g. C:\OpenSSL).
+- Download the appropriate FireDaemon OpenSSL Binary Distribution ZIP file via the links above.
+Unpack the contents of the "openssl-1.1" or "openssl-3" folder in the ZIP file into your directory of choice (e.g. C:\OpenSSL).
+Or simply copy the folder to your preferred location on your hard disk drive.

-- To use OpenSSL, simply open an elevated Command Prompt then:
+- To use OpenSSL, simply open an elevated Command Prompt then (adjusting the path to suit your installation):

 C:\OpenSSL\x64\bin\openssl version -a

-or to create a certificate signing request and private key:
+or to create a certificate signing request and private key (adjusting the paths to suit your installation) :

-Below is a screenshot showing the executed commands above.
+Below is a screenshot showing the executed commands at an elevated command prompt:

 Please refer to OpenSSL's documentation.